38elements/38elements.github.com/_posts/2016-05-08-vim-repository-github-star-ranking.md

 ktonga/vim-follow-my-lead                  62
-Vim plugin for showing all your <Leader> mappings in a readable table including the descriptions.
+Vim plugin for showing all your &lt:Leader&gt: mappings in a readable table including the descriptions.

 windy/ruby-vimrc                           62